-Choose menu "Security → Advanced Security", you can protect the Router from being attacked by TCP-SYN Flood, UDP Flood and ICMP-Flood in the screen as shown in Figure 4-45.
+Choose menu "Security → Advanced Security", you can protect the Router from being attacked by TCP-SYN Flood, UDP Flood and ICMP-Flood in the screen as shown in Figure 4-43.

-Figure 4-45 Advanced Security
+Figure 4-43 Advanced Security

 - Packets Statistics Interval (5~60) The default value is 10.
 Select a value between 5 and 60 seconds from the drop-down list.
 The Packets Statistics Interval value indicates the time section of the packets statistics.
-The result of the statistics is used for analysis by SYN Flood, UDP Flood and ICMP-Flood. - DoS Protection Denial of Service protection.
+The result of the statistics is used for analysis by SYN Flood, UDP Flood and ICMP-Flood. - ➤ DoS Protection Denial of Service protection.
 Check the Enable or Disable button to enable or disable the DoS protection function.
-Only when it is enabled, will the flood filters be enabled.
+Only when it is enabled, will the flood filters be enabled. - > Enable ICMP-FLOOD Attack Filtering Enable or Disable the ICMP-FLOOD Attack Filtering. - ➤ ICMP-FLOOD Packets Threshold (5~3600) The default value is 50.
+Enter a value between 5 ~ 3600.
+When the current ICMP-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable UDP-FLOOD Filtering Enable or Disable the UDP-FLOOD Filtering. - ➤ UDP-FLOOD Packets Threshold (5~3600) The default value is 500.
+Enter a value between 5 ~ 3600.
+When the current UPD-FLOOD Packets number is beyond the set value, the Router will startup the blocking function immediately. - Enable TCP-SYN-FLOOD Attack Filtering Enable or Disable the TCP-SYN-FLOOD Attack Filtering.